Kokey (film)

+Produced and distributed by Star Cinema, the film was theatrically released on November 26, 1997.

 Plot

-On their way home, Bong and Anna discover Kokey, an extraterrestrial whose spaceship explodes upon landing on earth.
+On their way home, Bong and Anna discover Kokey, an extraterrestrial whose spaceship explodes upon landing on Earth.
 Without the knowledge of their parents, the children keep Kokey at home.
-The three soon become the best of friends with Kokey turning out to be a big help to the family and their business, attracting customers using his extraterrestrial powers.
+The three soon become the best of friends with Kokey, who is a big help to the family and their business, attracting customers using his extraterrestrial powers.
 But Kokey becomes homesick, pointing to the sky in silent tears, missing his parents.
-He tries to contact them but with no success.
-Will he ever be reunited to his family?
+He tries to contact them, but with no success.
+Will he ever be reunited with his family?
 How long can the children keep Kokey a secret?